 Instant Wind Challenges (15%)

-The total energy output of your turbine over the 30-50 second trial period will be collected using data-logging software.
-Each team’s energy output will be ranked relative to that of other competitors.
+The total energy output of your turbine over the 30 to 50 second trial period will be collected using data-logging software.
+Each team’s energy, measured in joules produced during the trial period, will be ranked relative to that of other competitors.
 Each team will receive points corresponding to its rank.

-Rank Method: Turbines will be ranked by energy output.
-The highest producing turbine will receive the full number of available energy points, and the following turbines will receive points based on rank with a 2-5 points deduction for each position they are from the top turbine.
 Example: The top turbine produces a total of 100J and receives 35 points.
-Your turbine is ranked 6th at 80J and each rank down receives 2 fewer points.
+Your turbine is ranked 6th at 80J and each rank down receives 2 less points.
 You get 25 points.

-A panel of judges will examine your wind turbine design at a KidWind Challenge.
-This 15-20 minute interview is to get a better understanding of the process you went through as you designed and tested your turbine.
+A panel of judges will examine your wind turbine design at an In-Person Challenge.
+This 10-20 minute interview is to get a better understanding of the process you went through as you designed and tested your turbine.
 You should be prepared to discuss/defend the choices you incorporated into the design.
 Questions judges may ask about your turbine design:

 Does your turbine have a gearbox, a pulley system, or is it direct drive?